-Kenya's economy has developed rapidly during the past decade, and the country achieved lowermiddle-income status in 2014.
+Kenya's economy has developed rapidly during the past decade, and the country achieved lower-middle-income status in 2014.
 Social and economic inequalities persist, with significant challenges to food and nutrition security driven by rapid population growth, climate change, stagnating agricultural production, gender inequalities and underperforming food systems.
 Opportunities to address these challenges and make transformational progress towards the achievement of zero hunger include increased government investments and capacities in agricultural and social sectors, the devolution of service delivery to counties, new technologies in agribusiness and a strong, inclusive and equitable policy base.

-This country strategic plan is based on the national zero hunger strategic review and is aligned with the Government of Kenya's Vision 2030 and Third Medium-Term Plan and with the United Nations development assistance framework.
+In December 2017, the President of Kenya set out the "Big Four" priorities for the current term of government to 2023: increasing manufacturing, achieving universal healthcare, expanding affordable housing and achieving 100 percent food and nutrition security.
+This country strategic plan contributes to that priority.
+It is based on the national zero hunger strategic review and is also aligned with the Government of Kenya's Vision 2030 and Third Medium-Term Plan and with the United Nations development assistance framework.
 It contributes to Sustainable Development Goals 2 and 17 and to WFP Strategic Results 1, 4, 5 and 8 through four strategic outcomes: